pyaf/pyaf/README.md

 - 🔭 I’m currently working on Scrap Reduction and Energy Optimization of processes in the Metal Industry using Analytics and AI.
-- 🌱 I’m currently on fitness journey, inching towards the best shape of my life every day.
+- 🌱 I’m currently on a fitness journey, inching towards the best shape of my life.
 Currently on a fat loss phase.
 Have already had to punch two new holes in my waist belt 😎
 - 💬 Ask me about: Hindustani Classical Music and Machine Learning.
 - 📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/rishabh-agrahari)
 - ⚡ Fun fact: You know what's the name of Biswa Kalyan Rath's father?
 It's Uneesva Kalyan Rath.